kariuki-joseph/wanda-dairy/README.md

 # Wanda Dairy

-A Flutter application for collecting and tracking milk information delivered to Wanda Dairy Company
+A Flutter application for collecting and tracking milk information delivered to Wanda Dairy Company The app keeps track of monthly milk collected and has a payment system that is used to pay the farmers their due amount at the end of the month.
+The app also allows the farmers to view and download their monthly invoices.

 ## Sample Screens
 ![Device framecontinue-as](https://github.com/kariuki-joseph/wanda-dairy/assets/70845241/dea35b59-630b-4363-9dc4-04c933bf8f55)